matthewybutt/bugs_on_a_rug/README.md

 ###User Stories
 * As a player I want the rules of the game so I know how to play and/or a tutorial mode
-* As a player I want a simple and clean interface so I know what everything is
+* As a player I want a simple and clean interface so I know what everything is and does
 * As a player I want to keep track of my "score" while I play
 * As a player I want a variety of skill levels to change the level of difficulty
 * As a player I want a game that is easy to understand what the goal is